Digital Day Camp 2011July 5, 2011-July 26, 2011 At Eyebeam

 Digital Day Camp is a competitive program.
 This year we will select 20 teens from all over NYC who represent a diversity of interests and backgrounds to participate in the program.
 A student is eligible to apply if s/he:

 - Is currently enrolled in a NYC public high school (is at least in the 9th grade as of June 2011), and is not graduating this year;

 - Can recruit a teacher, school staff member, or community group organizer to fill out the DDC Recommendation form;

 - Can demonstrate an interest in art, technology, and/or cultural/political issues;

 - Has an exemplary attendance record and a willingness to learn new things;

 - Is available for the entire duration of each day at the Digital Day Camp!!!

 Previous experience with new media tools and technology is not preferred or a prerequisite for the program.
-Ideal candidates are interested in new learning experiences and environments and opportunities to engage with different students and local artists.
+Ideal candidates are interested in new learning experiences and opportunities to spend time with NYC teens, artists, and technologists.

 Digital Day Camp 2011 is made possible by a generous grant from the New Youth City Learning Network Fund at The New York Community Trust.